-A. Attendance: The SRO shall provide services to the District each Monday through Friday, when school is in session [approximately one hundred eight five (185) days], with hours coinciding with the District's school day, reporting to the District, in a marked patrol vehicle, with the exception of vacation, sick leave, personal leave, school holidays, winter and spring breaks, and the summer months when school is not in session.
-Vacation, personal and sick leave are defined by the bargaining unit within the Sheriff's Office.
-The SRO will be in pg.
-1 attendance when students are present for a school day.
-If the SRO is unable to report for duty due to sickness, injury, or any other unforeseen circumstance for a period of more than 2 days, the Sheriff will see that a replacement is assigned to the District to serve in the SRO's absence.
+A. Attendance: The SRO shall provide services to the District each Monday through Friday, when school is in session [approximately one hundred eight five (185) days], with hours coinciding with the District's school day, reporting to the District, in a marked patrol vehicle, with the exception of vacation, sick leave, personal leave, school holidays, winter and spring breaks, and the summer month when school is not In session. vacation, personal and sick leave are defined by the bargaining unit within the Sheriff's Office.
+The SRO will be in anttendance when students are present for a school day.
+If the SRO is unable to report for duty due to sickness, i jury, or any other unforeseen circumstance for a period of more than 2 days, the Sheriff will see that a replacement is assigned to the District to serve in the SRO's al!sence.